aidanhall34/SIllytools/IPtextor/readme.txt

 sudo docker ps

-create a bash shell in the container using the following: sudo docker exec -it <container name> /bin/bash
+create a bash shell in the container using the following: sudo docker exec -it IPTextor /bin/bash

 Use this to check the logs / make sure everything is happy

+Run this to make sure the containter comes back after rebooting docker update --restart unless-stopped IPTextor